DigiHold/DigiCommerce/readme.txt

 11. **Order Details**: Detailed view of individual order information and status.

 == Changelog ==

+= 1.0.3 =
+* Added: Body classes to each DigiCommerce pages.
+* Fixed: digicommerceVars was called more than once.
+* Fixed: Issue with Add To Cart button if Side Cart from DigiCommerce Pro enabled.

 = 1.0.2 - June 10, 2025 =
 * Added: State field across entire plugin.